seanuleh/harold/README.md

 ## Secrets

 This is a quick and dirty script, there is no secrets management here.
 As such, secrets are removed during git commits and will need to be manually updated when doing a serverless deploy.
 Before performing a `sls deploy` please ensure you have updated the `TOKEN` and `WEBHOOK_URL` variables in the top of `handler.js` (and `ID_checker.js`)

+## Notes
+TOKEN constant is the Oauth token